Responding to Equity, Diversity and Inclusion (R.E.D.I.) Project

 TRAINING OF FACILITATORs:

-The next 3-day Training of Facilitators for the R.E.D.I. project will be scheduled sometime in Fall 2017 - check back later for details.
+The next 3-day Training of Facilitators for the R.E.D.I. project is scheduled for

 For more information about the project, please contact Robbye.email@example.com.

 The Responding to Equity, Diversity and Inclusion (R.E.D.I.)
 Project is an extension of the Stony Brook University Plan for Diversity, Equity and Inclusion.

 The R.E.D.I.
 Project provides the opportunity for administrators, faculty and staff to attend a six-hour diversity seminar.
 The seminar is geared toward increasing the understanding and celebration of the myriad of cultures that contribute to our diverse campus community.